Arnab-Developer/ApiHealthCheck/README.md

 ## How to use
 - Update the appsettings.json with api details to check their health.
-- Create a Azure Application Insights and update the appsettings.json with the reference of the Application Insights.
+- Create a Azure Application Insights.
+- Update the appsettings.json with the reference of the Application Insights.
 - Create a Azure Container Instence with the dockerhub image.

 You can find the logs in Application Insights.